Bicycle Accidents in Boulder, CO

-Injury Lawyer Serving Boulder, Longmont, Broomfield & Surrounding Areas in Colorado
+Injury Attorney Serving Longmont, Broomfield & Surrounding Areas in Colorado

 Boulder boasts more than 300 miles of dedicated bikeways, which may be part of the reason 10.5% of the city’s population reports biking to work regularly.
 That’s nearly 20-times the national average.
 However, as impressive as this statistic is, it also means more bicycle and car collisions, many of which result in serious injury for the cyclist.